SixCord/sixcord.xyz/README.md

 Want to contribute on SixCord desktop application?
 Here's what you need:

 ### Prerequisites
-Make sure you have npm installed.
+Make sure you have npm installed & updated.

   ```sh
   npm install npm@latest -g